KathiravanVP/PostmanAPITesting/README.md

 # 📬 Postman API Testing

-This repository contains a Postman collection for testing a sample Employee API.
+This repository contains API test collections created using **Postman**, designed for practicing RESTful API testing, assertions, and workflow automation.
+It includes basic to intermediate level API tests, focusing on CRUD operations, data validation, authentication, and test environments.

 It includes requests for all core CRUD operations:
 - ➕ Create Employee